FlowFuse/website/src/blog/2022/11/scaling-node-red-with-diy-tooling.md

 If you're running into these challenges we believe we can help, you can adopt our [free and open source edition](/docs/install/).

 Additionally, to get a head start or enhance your current setup, explore our [Beginner's Guide to Professional Node-RED](/ebooks/beginner-guide-to-a-professional-nodered/).
-This concise ebook offers a clear overview of Node-RED’s capabilities and practical tips for making the most of its features.
+This comprehensive ebook offers a clear overview of Node-RED’s capabilities and practical tips for making the most of its features.